OmarCastro/rofi-blocks/README.md

 ### Installation

-**Rofi-extended-script** uses autotools as build system.
+**Rofi-blocks** uses autotools as build system.
 When installing from git, the following steps should install it:

 ```bash
 $ autoreconf -i